EthanCai/programming-learning-notes/projects-part-3.md

 - [Java: Airflow](https://github.com/airbnb/airflow): a workflow management platform
 - [Java: Azkaban](https://azkaban.github.io/): Azkaban is a batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
 Azkaban resolves the ordering through job dependencies and provides an easy to use web user interface to maintain and track your workflows.

+Common Workflow Language:

+- [Common Workflow Language](https://www.commonwl.org/): The Common Workflow Language (CWL) is a specification for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, from workstations to cluster, cloud, and high performance computing (HPC) environments.
+CWL is designed to meet the needs of data-intensive science, such as Bioinformatics, Medical Imaging, Astronomy, Physics, and Chemistry.

 ## Log Process

 - [Apache Flume](http://flume.apache.org/): Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 It has a simple and flexible architecture based on streaming data flows.
 It is robust and fault tolerant with tunable reliability mechanisms and many failover and recovery mechanisms.
 It uses a simple extensible data model that allows for online analytic application.